patroni/patroni/docs/replica_bootstrap.rst

 The ``create_replica_method`` defines available replica creation methods and the order of executing them.
 Patroni will stop on the first one that returns 0.
-Each method should a separate section in the configuration file, listing the command to execute and any custom parameters that should be passed to that command.
+Each method should define a separate section in the configuration file, listing the command to execute and any custom parameters that should be passed to that command.
 All parameters will be passed in a ``--name=value`` format.
 Besides user-defined parameters, Patroni supplies a couple of cluster-specific ones: